Bonus abuse in iGaming: the hidden costs operators ignore

 - Not a Bonus Abuser.

 Ready to stop the bonus abuse leak?
-Try Bonus Guardian and start saving both time and budget.
+See how Bonus Guardian works and start saving both time and budget.

-Remember that opening number: 70% of iGaming fraud is bonus abuse.
+Remember that opening number: almost 64% of iGaming fraud is bonus abuse.
 That’s not an industry footnote.
-That’s the single biggest fraud vector your operation faces, and for most operators, it’s still being managed with tools built for a simpler era.
+Bonus abuse is the single biggest fraud vector your operation faces.
+And most operators are still managing it with tools built for a simpler era.

 Bonus abuse is a solvable problem.
-The question is whether you solve it before it gets worse, or after it already has.
+The question is whether you solve it before your next campaign goes live or after.

 Ready to start a conversation?